The Best Places to Stay in Goa in 2023 – Insider’s Tips for all Beaches and all Budgets.

 My Favourite Place in Goa

-If I had to pick just one absolute best place to stay, or the best place for first timers, it would be Vagator Beach.
+If I had to pick just one absolute best place to stay, or the best place for first timers in North Goa, it would be Vagator Beach.

 The absolute best place to stay here is the W Goa.
 This unique, stylish 5 star resort is located on Vagator Beach under Chapora Fort with spectacular cocktails and sunsets from the pool.
 It’s close to all the most happening places and has so many facilities you’ll hardly need to leave.